jtv/libpqxx/include/pqxx/doc/streams.md

 the client side while the server is still sending you the rest.

-You don't actually need to create a `stream_from` object yourself, though you can.
-Two shorthand functions, @ref pqxx::transaction_base::stream and @ref pqxx::transaction_base::for_stream, can create the streams for you with a minimum of overhead.
+You don't actually need to create a `stream_from` object yourself, though you can if you want to.
+Two shorthand functions,
+@ref pqxx::transaction_base::stream and @ref pqxx::transaction_base::for_stream,
+can each create the streams for you with a minimum of overhead.

 Not all kinds of queries will work in a stream.
 Internally the streams make use of PostgreSQL's `COPY` command, so see the PostgreSQL documentation for